Logos on the landscape – large and eye-catching advertising

 ALEXANDER BUCHEGGER – ARTI CHIEF DEVELOPER

-The technical implementation of positioning is carried out using a SLAM approach combined with an Ouster OS1-16 Layer LiDAR scanner on the vehicle and other landmarks if necessary.
-SLAM stands for Simultaneous Localization and Mapping and is a complex technology that allows the robot to construct or update a map of an unknown environment while at the same time defining and registering its location within that same map.
-With Pixelrunner, we took this already intricate technology even further, and rather than using the SLAM approach in 2D, we developed a vastly more detailed, state-of-the-art 3D version.
+The technical implementation of positioning uses a SLAM approach.
+This approach involves an Ouster OS1-16 Layer LiDAR scanner on the vehicle and, if necessary, other landmarks.
+SLAM stands for Simultaneous Localization and Mapping and is a complex technology.
+It allows the robot to construct or update a map of an unknown environment while at the same time defining and registering its location within that same map.
+With Pixelrunner, we took this already intricate technology even further.
+Rather than using the SLAM approach in 2D, we developed a vastly more detailed, state-of-the-art 3D version.
 This creates an immense difference in the data collected and allows for an even more precise definition of the environment.

-In addition, control and sequence tests and various alternations like repositioning markers, print changes or software updates are run through the digital twin in a 3D simulation.
-This completely transforms the testing phase and makes it drastically less work and time intensive compared to real-world testing.
-Furthermore, the simulation allows the testing of various scenarios and print sizes, which ultimately helps us recognize errors and faulty conditions before they occur in reality.
+In addition, in a digital twin 3D simulation, we run tests about control and sequence, various alternations like repositioning markers, print changes or software updates.
+This completely transforms the testing phase, making it less work and time intensive than real-world testing.
+Furthermore, the simulation allows the testing of various scenarios and print sizes.
+Ultimately, this helps us recognize errors and faulty conditions before they occur.
 All this contributes to more efficiency and results in a higher-quality final product.

-Raphael Hoheneder, the ARTI expert for outdoor navigation, adds:
+Raphael Hoheneder, the ARTI expert for navigation of autonomous outdoor robots, adds:

-“In the Pixelrunner project, we implemented the localization employing LiDAR as well as the precise tracing of parallel lines for printing and developed the interfaces to the hardware and the user application.
+“In the Pixelrunner project, we implemented the localization employing LiDAR as well as the precise tracing of parallel lines for printing.
+And we developed the interfaces to the hardware and the user application.
 The biggest challenges were stabilizing the localization and the speed, so that clean and smooth driving is possible.”

 RAPHAEL HOHENEDER – ARTI EXPERT FOR OUTDOOR NAVIGATION